Resources to Help you Build “Comprehensive Stress Management Program” (CSMP)

 - 911WF NENA RESOURCE A: A Guide Sheet for Building Your PSAP Comprehensive Stress Management Program (CSMP).
 This document serves as a grid to help you focus, organize, and record your agency’s implementation efforts.

 - 911WF NENA STRESS RESOURCE B Helpful Links.
 This PDF document provides you with hyperlinks to key resources you can use to create and fulfill each of the 8 elements of your PSAP’s CSMP.
-For example, you’ll see handouts on stress education you can print and display in your center to fulfill CSMP element 3: providing your personnel with “Onsite educational materials”.
+For example, you’ll see handouts on free stress education info you can print and display in your center to fulfill CSMP element 3: providing your personnel with “Onsite educational materials”.

+- EAP Best Practice(1).
+This document can help you establish or improve your EAP services, select local therapists for more serious conditions faced by your employees, and to address personal mental health emergencies.
 We hope you find this information helpful and invite your comments and questions.
 If there is additional information you need but don’t find posted here please contact us with your request.
 Our goal is to simplify and expedite your work to get a CSMP up and running at your PSAP.
 If you’re proud of work you’re doing related to any of the 8 CSMP elements, we’d love to feature your center’s work on our 911WF blog.
-For all inquiries email us: email@example.com.
+For all inquiries email us: firstname.lastname@example.org.